 indicated in any way).

-Norvegiae, where the drum is described as a small vessel;
+Norwagensium, where it is described as a small vessel;

-Some chapters from Johannes Schefferus: The History of Lapland, 1674 (English translation of his Lapponia from 1673); including the chapter Of the magicall Ceremonies of the Laplanders dealing with the Sámi drums.
+I have also transcribed some chapters of The History of Lapland, the 1674 English translation of Lapponia; including the chapter Of the magicall Ceremonies of the Laplanders dealing with the Sámi drums.